Managing Your Diabetes

 - Type 2 diabetes is the most common form of diabetes, accounting for 90-95 percent of cases1.

 - According to the American Diabetes Association, someone is diagnosed with diabetes every 21 seconds in the U.S.

-- Watch this video from Buckeye’s Chief Medical Director, Dr. Brad Lucas to learn more about diabetes.
+Watch this video from Buckeye’s Chief Medical Officer, Dr. Brad Lucas to learn more about diabetes.